I’m an anthropologist who studies food and the people who make it.

 I’m also passionate about exploring my research interests through creative mediums beyond the scope of academia, and have a strong belief that anthropology can and should be made accessible for everyone.

-Aside from being an avid gastronome & anthropology nerd, I’m into learning languages, running/cycling/kayaking, making jewelry, gardening, cooking, and drawing silly doodles of historical figures.
+Aside from being an avid gastronome & anthropology nerd, I’m into mountain biking, learning languages, making jewelry, gardening, cooking, and drawing silly doodles of historical figures.

 Thanks for stopping by!